luapower/luapower-all/proc.md

 `proc.env() -> env`                              get all env. vars
 ------------------------------------------------ -----------------------------

-## Portability notes:

-* only use uppercase env. var names because like file names, env. vars are case-sensitive on POSIX, but case-insensitive on Windows.
-* only use exit status codes in the 0..255 range because Windows exit codes are int32 but POSIX codes are limited to a byte.

 ### `proc.exec(cmd,[args],[env],[cur_dir]) -> p`

 Spawn a child process and return a process object to query and control the